jbcodeforce/python-code/README.md

 variable scope in function: when there is a need to access variable defined at the module level use the keyword global

 ### Object
+Python is a OOP, with polymorphism and inheritance.

 A class construction is a method declare as `def __init__(self):` A destructor is `def __del__(self):`.
 A toString is `def _str__():`